 Generate commercial insights at scale

-AI analyzes patterns across customer implementations to identify what separates high-performing customers from struggling ones.
-For example, AI might identify that companies completing specific onboarding steps within 30 days achieve ROI 40% faster.
-This pattern becomes a commercial insight for prospects about the importance of early implementation investment.
+- Customer pattern recognition: AI analyzes data across your current implementations to identify what separates successful customers from struggling ones.
+For example, it might find that companies prioritizing early system integration achieve 40% faster ROI.
+This data point immediately becomes a powerful commercial insight for your reps.

 Automate stakeholder tracking